Carolina Academic Press

 by Michael W. Scott

-Part of the Ritual Studies Monograph Series
+Tags: Anthropology, Ritual Studies Monograph Series

 Examining the secretive dynamics of competing land claims among the Arosi of the island of Makira (Solomon Islands), Michael W. Scott demonstrates the explanatory power of ethnographic attention to the nexus between practice and indigenous theories of being.